C-Kitching/Computational-Physics-with-Python/README.md

 Here I will outline the methodologies behind the solution (bouncing_balls.py).
 The problem itself is very simple, but there are some interesting technicalities to discuss.
 There is alot of potential for creativity in this project and we explore this from both a physics and computational viewpoint.
+The code takes an object-orientated approach, defining a class called 'Experiment' which contains variables such as the initial ball height, minimum height and graviational constant.
+Member functions have been created which ask the user to input values for these variables, all of which are checked for bad input such as non-numerical or non-physical.
+For the graviational constant the user can choose to enter their own value or select a an object in the solar system whose gravitaional constant will be used.
+A member function will then solve the scenario by calculating the number of bounces and the time take.
+Note that all edge cases are handled such as, perhaps the most interesting of which is the case when $h_{min}=0$, the ball will then bounce $\infty$ times but the time it takes to do this is actually finite and can be shown using geometric progression to be
+$$t_{h_{min}=0}=\sqrt{\frac{2h}{g}}\left[\frac{1+\sqrt{\eta}}{1-\sqrt{\eta}}\right].$$
+Finally, an animated plot is created to display the trajectory of the ball.

 ### 2. Nuclear decay